 Why bother writing when technology does much of the work for us?
 Templates plan for us, spell-check edits for us, and there’s enough information online to produce a ocean of plagiarized work.
 It’s no surprise that technical and business writing skills are becoming lost arts.
 Yet, successful communication with colleagues, teams, and clients relies heavily on written memos, emails, reports, proposals, and evaluations.
-Professional development should include the development of writing skills, but rarely does.
+Professional development , especially in Science, Technology, Engineering and Math (STEM) should have a strong focus on technical writing skills, but rarely does.

-When the Jewish New Year came in September this year, I got many questions about calendars and holy days from Human Resource departments.
+When the Jewish New Year arrived, I got many questions about faith and calendars from Human Resource departments.
 They wanted to know why the holiday occurs on a different day each year according to our secular calendar.
 And they asked about food associated with the holiday.
 Offering the traditional apples and honey for a sweet New Year was the easy part.
 Explaining the timing was the real challenge.

 What should I write about religion and religious calendars in these contentious times?
 I know that many organizations and companies would prefer that the issue of religious diversity would disappear.
 But every year, thousands of religion-based lawsuits claiming a “hostile or offensive work environment” are registered with the EEOC (Equal Employment Opportunity Commission).

 Hear Deborah Levine’s interview with Rabbi Tzvi and learn about the art of perseverance and endurance.
 She shares her personal stories that are captured in her memoir, The Magic Marble Tree.
 In this interview Deborah talks about her journey through pain and incapacitation and why she decided to write the book.

 Click below to hear true stories that will inspire you to Never Give Up!